jasonjiajs/language-modeling-with-trees/README.md

 - Interpretability

 ## Key Findings
-Tree-based methods can sometimes **outperform** neural networks in next character prediction for the dataset sizes we trained on.
+1. Tree-based methods can sometimes **outperform** neural networks in next character prediction for the dataset sizes we trained on.

 ![image](https://github.com/jasonjiajs/15.095_ml_under_a_modern_optimization_lens/assets/90637415/2b14ad9d-28c8-4271-bcd1-a2db21cf88fb)

+2.

+## Impact and Conclusion
+- Our findings suggest that tree-based methods may be viewed as a viable alternative to neural network methods for next character prediction in small to medium sized datasets (<1M training examples).
+- CART models can be trained extremely quickly, and are interpretable, allowing us to inspect the reasons why the model predicted what it did.
+This could be a step toward alternative architectures of more interpretable mid-sized language models.
+- Our experiments indicate that more data produces better results, and there is no reason why the process couldn't scale to larger datasets.
+However, increasing the context lengths of these models may require significant amounts of data.